bkai-research/Vietnamese-LLaMA-2/README.md

 In contrast to the previous version, we follow the original LLaMA-2 paper to split all numbers into individual digits.
 Again, the updated tokenizer markedly enhances the encoding of Vietnamese text, cutting down the number of tokens by 50% compared to ChatGPT and approximately 70% compared to the original Llama2.

 Here are our data sources:
-- 53 GB  NewsCorpus (clean + dedup BinhVq's [NewsCorpus](https://github.com/binhvq/news-corpus) combined with our self-crawled data up to October 2023)
+- 53 GB  NewsCorpus (clean + dedup BinhVq's [NewsCorpus](https://github.com/binhvq/news-corpus) combined with our self-crawled data up to October 2023).
+Thanks iambestfeed[https://huggingface.co/iambestfeed] for his great work in crawling news data.
 - 1.3 GB Vietnamese Wikipedia (updated to October 2023)
 - 8.5 GB [Vietnamese books](https://www.kaggle.com/datasets/iambestfeeder/10000-vietnamese-books)
 - 4.8 GB Vietnamese legal documents (clean and dedup)